|Dates / Deadlines:|

-There is no requirement to speak Italian to participate in the program.
-However, with the exception of courses taught in English, every aspect of the program is designed to facilitate the interaction of formal study with the knowledge of Italian society and language, which comes through cultural immersion.
+There is no requirement to speak Italian to participate in the program, but all students enrolled in the program will take one class in the Italian language at their appropriate level.
+With the exception of courses taught in English, every aspect of the program is designed to facilitate the interaction of formal study with the knowledge of Italian society and language, which comes through cultural immersion.
 You will find that formal classroom activities are supplemented and reinforced by immersion in Italian life and culture, which enhances understanding of the values, beliefs, and attitudes of Italian culture.

 Participants in this program typically take part in day excursions to numerous historic and cultural sites around Bologna as components of orientation and some Center courses.
 There are two overnight group trips taken each semester to different locations in Italy.
 Each trip lasts for two days and one night, and the trip destinations vary from year to year.

 Students’ lodging costs will be covered during overnight excursions, and at least one group meal is also included.
 Group transportation to and from the excursion site, as well as group travel and entrance tickets for all group activities will be covered.
 Students will not be reimbursed for personal travel and personal activities during an academic excursion.

 When will I find out where and when we’re travelling?